Perinatal Hepatitis B Prevention Pocket Guide - Prenatal

-Perinatal Hepatitis B Prevention Pocket Guide (PDF: 40KB/2 pages)
+Perinatal Hepatitis B Prevention Pocket Guide - Prenatal (PDF)

-- Order the Perinatal Hepatitis B Prevention Pocket Guide using the Perinatal Hepatitis B Materials - Order Form
+- Order the Perinatal Hepatitis B Prevention Pocket Guides using the Perinatal Hepatitis B Materials - Order Form

 Prenatal HBsAg Testing

-- Test ALL pregnant women within first trimester of EACH pregnancy, even if tested before or had hepatitis B vaccines.
+- Test ALL pregnant women during an early prenatal visit in EACH pregnancy, even if tested before or previously

-- Perinatal concerns (i.e. HBsAg-positive mothers may breastfeed, treatment of newborns for exposure to hepatitis B).
+- Perinatal concerns (i.e., HBsAg-positive mothers may breastfeed, treatment of newborns for exposure to

 At admission for delivery: